lakshmanh-cmd/llm-security-research/README.md

 | Verbosity attack | ⚠️ Vulnerable | ⚠️ Vulnerable |
 | RAG pipeline injection | ⚠️ Vulnerable | Not tested |
 | Improper output handling | ✅ Resistant | Not tested |

+Llama3 is vulnerable to direct, document-based, verbosity, and RAG pipeline attacks but resistant to conversational manipulation and HTML-formatted injection.
+Parameter count had no effect on resistance.

 ## Scripts